 Eye of the Beholder: The Art of Dungeons & Dragons is an exciting new documentary that explores the history, influence, and stories behind the artwork that helped create the world’s most popular role playing game.
 The movie profiles D&D artists – both past and present – and also features former company insiders, game designers, authors, and fans.
 Eye of the Beholder: The Art of Dungeons & Dragons is a celebration of the art we all love so much.

 The Toys That Made Us is a 12-episode docu-series about the iconic toy lines of yesteryear.
 Each hour long episode will dive into past favs, including: Legos, Star Wars, Hello Kitty, Barbie, and many more!
-New episodes coming out later this year.
+New episodes coming soon!

 Zac Efron and superfoods expert, Darin Olien, travel the world in search of the secrets to good health, a long life, and a higher level of eco-consciousness — adventure, laughs and goat-milking ensue.“Down to Earth” is a binge-worthy travelogue, food odyssey, and eco-warrior series that takes the star out of his comfort zone and into the far corners of the world.